-- Section 3: Implementation Work Plan (Work Packages, deliverables & milestones), Management structure and procedures, Consortium as a whole, Resources to be committed - > Section 4: Members of the Consortium each partner to provide profile using template provided to facilitate judgement of operational capacity - Section 5: Ethics & Security
+- Section 2: Impact Expected Impacts, Measures to maximise impact a.
+Dissemination & Exploitation of Results; b.
+Communication activities - Section 3: Implementation Work Plan (Work Packages, deliverables & milestones), Management structure and procedures, Consortium as a whole, Resources to be committed - > Section 4: Members of the Consortium each partner to provide profile using template provided to facilitate judgement of operational capacity - > Section 5: Ethics & Security

-As Lefa has already highlighted Part B Section 1 - 3 must be a maximum of 70 pages in length and the Part B is now uploaded as two separate files by the Coordinator in the Participants portal - File 1 - Part B Sections 1 - 3 and File 2 - Part B Section 4 & 5.
+As already highlighted Part B Section 1 - 3 must be a maximum of 70 pages in length and the Part B is now uploaded as two separate files by the Coordinator in the Participants portal - File 1 - Part B Sections 1 - 3 and File 2 - Part B Section 4 & 5.